 Here is a webpage.
 Key it in.
-Then we will discuss it and customize it.
+Keep the essential elements, but feel free to customize it.

 '''

 Don's Web Page

 This is some normal text.

 This is some bold text.

 This is some normal text.

 This is some italic text.

 This is some normal text.

+<ii>This is some normal text.

-<img src=don.jpg>
+<img src=don.jpg width=500>

 '''